EmersonCeccarelli/FCNonAWS/README.md

 cd FCN4AWS
 ```
 > **Note:** you will be prompted for a github username and **passkey**
+> **Note:** If you plan to push changes back to GitHub from this instance, you will need to complete step 1.9 (Git credentials) before your first `git push`.
+Cloning does not require credentials since the repo is public.

 ### 1.6 Install Python Dependencies